evansopilo/evansopilo/README.md

 # Hello, folks! 👋

 I'm a passionated Software Developer from Nairobi, Kenya with focus on backend and cloud development.
-I love bulding software that leverage different cloud technologies and architectures to build highly scalable, secured, fault tolerant systems that deliver the best to end-users.
+I love bulding software that leverage different cloud technologies and architectures to deliver highly scalable, secured, fault tolerant software systems that meet end-users.

 I enjoy turning complex problems into simple and intuitive solutions.

 When I’m not programming, I focus on my hobbies which are: article writing, playing video games and growing my network.